-Don't get us wrong: We like cruises.
-We like sailing on oceans and rivers.
-We like fresh air, we like being transported from port to port without having to pack or shlep bags.
-And we really like that someone comes in and makes the bed every day.
+Cruises are great: Ocean and river views couldn't be more romantic, sunset seduce, and you're transported from port to port without having to pack or shlep bags.
+And, of course, someone comes in and makes the bed every day.

 Standard cabins on cruise ships are smaller than the smallest hotel room (with the exception of those pod hotels in Japan).
 Although they're well-designed, you are still likely to bump into each other in your own stateroom several times during the cruise, but since you're in love, you probably won't mind.